Example Assured Shorthold Tenancy Agreement

 - You will not set-off the Tenancy Deposit against any payment of Rent or other sums due to us under the Tenancy Agreement.

-- We agree that the Tenancy Deposit shall be protected by an approved Tenancy Deposit Scheme provider in accordance with the rules of the Tenancy Deposit Protection Scheme and confirmation that your Tenancy Deposit has been protected will be sent to you within 30 days of receipt of payment, but not before 31st August 2020.
+- We agree that the Tenancy Deposit shall be protected by an approved Tenancy Deposit Scheme provider in accordance with the rules of the Tenancy Deposit Protection Scheme and confirmation that your Tenancy Deposit has been protected will be sent to you within 30 days of receipt of payment, but no earlier than 10 days before your contract start date.

 - If your Booking Details state that an Advance Rent is payable.